 With the United Kingdom “Brexiting” the European Union trade bloc and going on their own, this idea has gained newfound interest in the UK, and across the other three nations as well.

-Erin O’Toole, one of the candidates for the Conservative Party leadership, has made one of the key planks of his campaign his determination to “pursue a Canada, UK, Australia, New Zealand trade and security pact.”
+Erin O’Toole, recently-elected leader of the Conservative Party of Canada, made it one of the key planks of his leadership campaign his determination to “pursue a Canada, UK, Australia, New Zealand trade and security pact.”
 The idea of creating a “CANZUK” zone of free trade and free movement of labour is catching on elsewhere, too.

 In New Zealand, the junior coalition partner in the government, the Act New Zealand party led by David Seymour (who himself worked for five years in Canadian politics), is explicitly in favour of free movement and free trade within CANZUK.